Resources

 Jump Tag Icon

-Using an hCG calculator is very simple.
-You have to enter the dates on which the beta hCG levels were checked and the values on each date.
+Using an hCG Levels Calculator is very simple.
+You must enter the dates on which the beta hCG levels were checked and the values on each date.
 The calculator will generate the doubling time.

 hCG doubling time

 hCG levels vary widely in women during pregnancy.
-Typically, the levels of hCG in blood & urine double every 24 hours during the first 8 weeks of pregnancy.
-It reaches a peak at around 10 weeks, after which they plateau and fall till the 16th week.
-Following this, they remain fairly consistent in value till the end of pregnancy.
+Typically, the levels of hCG in blood and urine double every 24 hours during the first 8 weeks of pregnancy.
+It peaks at around ten weeks, after which they plateau and fall till the 16th week.
+Following this, they remain relatively consistent in value till the end of pregnancy.

 To calculate DT, you need three values: